MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 When the device is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), the device may take actions to keep itself from overheating.

-These actions include but are not limited to:
+These actions would include things like:

 * Adjusting framerate(s)
 * Adjusting charging performance